AI in the enterprise

 A common way of implementing RAG is vector retrieval, which uses a combination of vector databases and embedding models.
 Embedding models convert data for storage in a vector database.

 However, building your own RAG solution can become expensive fairly quickly.
-A RAG solution can commonly require 2–3 engineers to build and maintain a system.
+Gartner found that extending generative AI models via data retrieval can cost between $750,000 and $1,000,000.
+A RAG solution commonly requires 2–3 engineers to build and maintain a system.

 Once set up, your primary cost will be your cost per query, which can be broken down into two main parts:

-• Vector storage cost: The most important factor will be how much data you’d like to store, and how many replicas you’d like to maintain.
-Data storage amounts are fairly straightforward and depend on your use case, while replicas depend on latency.
+• Vector storage cost: The most important factor will be how much data you’d like to store and how many replicas you’d like to maintain.
+Data storage amounts are relatively straightforward and depend on your use case, while replicas depend on latency.
 The more replicas you have, the more concurrent queries your vector retrieval solution can process.

-• LLM RAG costs: When asking questions of your vector DB, normal LLM costs apply.
-These are usually calculated by tokens or characters in your prompt.
-What can make RAG particularly expensive is that you’re often filling up your context window with chunks of documents that you’d vector retrieval method identified as relevant to your query.
+• LLM RAG costs: When asking your vector DB questions, normal LLM costs apply.
+The system calculates costs using tokens or characters in your prompt.
+RAG can be particularly expensive because you’re often filling up your context window with chunks of documents that your vector retrieval method identified as relevant to your query.
 For more expensive models like GPT-4, these costs can get quite high.

-The expected costs associated of DIY generative AI with vector retrieval
+The expected costs associated with DIY generative AI vs vector retrieval

 Next, you’ll need to develop an application for your users.
 This might be a chat interface or a UI that walks users through a series of inputs and uses that information to create a prompt.